Ukraine Shipping Service Alerts

 Shipping to Ukraine and Russia

-Sellers around the globe that usually offer to send orders to Ukraine, Russia, and Belarus should be mindful of the transportation challenges.
+Sellers worldwide who usually offer to send orders to Ukraine, Russia, and Belarus should be mindful of the transportation challenges.

 Since most mail services use commercial airlines, flight suspensions and restrictions will continue to impact shipments to Ukraine, Russia, and Belarus.

-We will update this post with new relevant information when it becomes available.
-Also, please see our USPS International Service Disruptions page for updates on US Postal Service operations globally.
+We will continue to monitor this situation and update this post with new relevant information when it becomes available.
+Also, please see our USPS International Service Disruptions page for updates on U.S. Postal Service operations globally.

 28 Comments